svirins-zz/iam/src/content/poster.md

 ---
-slug: idea
+slug: poster
-title: idea
+title: poster
-frontimage: assets/idea.webp
 price: 3500
 text: |-
   Now, with Emoji! 😉

   ## Heading

-  *Markdown parsing*
+  *Markdown parsing*er
-  dd

   Markdown parsing in Gatsby is done with \[gatsby-transformer-remark], which uses the excellent \[remark] under the hood.\